-NHS Tayside is making funds available for communities to enhance their environments, promote community spirit and inspire pride in neighbourhoods.
+NHS Tayside makes funds available for communities to enhance their environments, promote community spirit and inspire pride in neighbourhoods.
 Community-led groups are invited to apply for a share of the funds between £500 and £25,000 (maximum of £18,000 for two years and a maximum of £25,000 over three years) to establish projects or take action to tackle issues which affect the everyday lives of people living in our communities.
 The fund is looking for NEW and INNOVATIVE ways of helping communities.
+Applications can be made at any time from constituted voluntary and community groups.